A brief introduction to BCCO

 Fees

 Singers pay tuition and can optionally order vocal scores from BCCO.
 Tuition is $230 per semester.
-Scores for this semester total $60.
-Scores are distributed at the September rehearsals (though we are arranging for pickup locations(s) in Berkeley in July for those who want an early start.)
+The vocal score for this semster is an additional $15.
+Scores are distributed at the first rehearsals (though we often arrange for pickup locations(s) in Berkeley a few weeks ahead for those who want an early start.)

 Attendance